eburdon/TransparentLanguage_EmailParser/README.md

 TransparentLanguage_EmailParser
 ===============================

-Ongoing; Will add GUI soon
---
+Ongoing; Project that will be **slowly** solved as the semester progresses whenever I'm not TOO swamped with homework;

 I have completed two scripts to parse my Gmail inbox for daily Germany vocabulary words/phrases from Transparent Language (http://www.transparent.com/).
-All vocab emails came in the same format as seen in image 'example_email.png'.
+All vocab emails come in the same format (as seen in image 'example_email.png').

 Both scripts parse the key parts of each email and write them to a file:
   The German word